Wednesday, November 6, 2024

 1562-1597 A.D.

-As we step past All Saints' Day and see the season of Advent on the horizon, we among Emmaus City Church are seeking to soak in stories of people throughout the past millenia who have followed Jesus, using Our Church Speaks: An Illustrated Devotional of Saints from Every Era and Place as our resource.
-Here is the first excerpt we included on this blog:
+As we step past All Saints' Day and see the season of Advent on the horizon, Emmaus City Church is seeking to soak in stories of people throughout the past millenia who have followed Jesus, using Our Church Speaks: An Illustrated Devotional of Saints from Every Era and Place as our resource.
+As these dear sisters and brothers throughout time and space sought to reflect the humility and holiness of Christ, so do we in the upcoming year ahead:

 When we handed these books out to our congregation this past weekend, this is part of the note we included inside each one: